kristinemlarson/gnssrefl/developer_notes.md

 - git push --tags

-The latter will tell github to make a new pypi version. git push origin master will make a new docker.
+The latter will tell github to make a new pypi version.

+git push origin master will make a new docker.

+Install a new python:

+- sudo apt install python3.9

+Get a list of your outdated packages

+- pip list --outdated

+How to update them all?
+The horror, the horror